danii/easy_proc_macro/README.md

 <!--![](https://img.shields.io/badge/dynamic/json?label=total%20size&query=%24.versions%5B%3A1%5D.crate_size&suffix=%20bytes&url=https%3A%2F%2Fcrates.io%2Fapi%2Fv1%2Fcrates%2Feasy_proc_macro?cacheSeconds=86400&style=for-the-badge)-->

-Easy Procedural Macro is a procedural macro crate that, well, allows you to create procedural macros without having to create a whole dedicated crate for the macros.
-Hence why this is Rust's last proc-macro crate.
+Easy Procedural Macro is a procedural macro that allows you to create procedural macros without having to make your own `proc-macro = true` crate.

 Getting started is fairly easy.
-Just slap `#[easy_proc_macro::easy_proc_macro]` (or import it first if you prefer) ontop of any old macro definition, and boom, it becomes a procedural macro.
-Not much has changed on the surface, but your macro has just gained _a super power_.
+Just slap `#[easy_proc_macro::easy_proc_macro]` ontop of any old macro definition, and boom, it becomes a procedural macro.
+Not much might have changed on the surface, but your macro has just gained _a super power_.

-That super power being token manipulation blocks!
+That super power being _token manipulation blocks_!
 Adding a token manipulation block to your macro is pretty straight forward.
 Just write a normal block with a dollar sign in front as if it was some special macro syntax, like so; `${/* ... */}`.
-The code inside these blocks will be ran at _compile time_, and operate upon Rust's token's directly, allowing your macros to do a whole lot more than just advanced `Ctrl + C` + `Ctrl + V`.
+Code inside these blocks will be ran at _compile time_, and operate upon Rust's token's directly, allowing your macros to do a whole lot more than just advanced `Ctrl + C` + `Ctrl + V`.

-Tokens you access inside a token manipulation block will be a string, allowing you to modify the tokens to your heart's extent.
-The value a token manipulation block resolves to must implement [`ToString`], or a `String` or `&str`.
-The value is what the token manipulation block will expand too.
+Tokens you access inside a token manipulation block will be a string representation, allowing you to modify them to your heart's extent.
+The value a token manipulation block resolves to must implement [`ToString`], or be a `String` or `&str` (both implement `ToString`).
+The returned value is what the token manipulation block will expand too.

 Nightly Only Features
 ---------------------